fastfetch

 }

-. . which is equivalent to fastfetch -s gpu --gpu-format '{name}'
+...which is equivalent to fastfetch -s gpu --gpu-format '{name}'

 See fastfetch -h format

-Q: I have my own ascii-art / image file.
+Q: I have my own ASCII art / image file.
 How can I show it with fastfetch?

 Try fastfetch -l /path/to/logo

 .
-See logo documentation for detail.
+See the logo documentation for details.

 # install pyfiglet and jq first